vivaria/edisonrul.ing/docs/source/cards/g/gearfried-the-iron-knight.md

 ### Card Rulings

-●If you Special Summon Gearfried the Iron Knight with Premature Burial, it is destroyed after it is Special Summoned when its effect destroys Premature Burial.
+*   If you Special Summon Gearfried the Iron Knight with Premature Burial, it is destroyed after it is Special Summoned when its effect destroys Premature Burial.
-●If you select your opponent's Gearfried the Iron Knight with Snatch Steal, Snatch Steal is destroyed when it resolves and Gearfried the Iron Knight remains on your opponent's side of the field.
+*   If you select your opponent's Gearfried the Iron Knight with Snatch Steal, Snatch Steal is destroyed when it resolves and Gearfried the Iron Knight remains on your opponent's side of the field.